bpcurse/nextcloud-userexport/README.md

 - Enter a username that has admin rights
 - Enter the corresponding password
 - Change the display type (if necessary)
+- Choose which user metadata to export by selecting checkboxes
 - Click on "submit" and wait

 Do not use http:// unless you have a very good reason to do so.